bencasalino/Knowledge/TableOfContents/JavaScript/Objetcs-Arrays.md

+###### Summary:

+Objects and arrays (which are a specific kind of object) provide ways to group several values into a single value.
+Conceptually, this allows us to put a bunch of related things in a bag and run around with the bag, instead of wrapping our arms around all of the individual things and trying to hold on to them separately.

+Most values in JavaScript have properties, the exceptions being **null and undefined**.

+Properties are accessed using value.prop or value["prop"].

+**Objects** tend to use names for their properties and store more or less a fixed set of them.

+**Arrays**, on the other hand, usually contain varying amounts of conceptually identical values and use numbers (starting from 0) as the names of their **properties**.

+There are some named **properties** in arrays, such as **length** and a number of methods.

+**Methods** are functions that live in properties and (usually) act on the value they are a **property** of.

+You can iterate over arrays using a special kind of for loop—for (let element of array).

+---

 **Objects** allow us to group values—including other objects—to build more complex structures.

 Properties whose names aren’t valid binding names or valid numbers have to be quoted. (ex: "touched tree")